Coffey-May/JLB-wordpress-Challenge/README.md

 ## Create demo products and attributes

 - My next goal included the creation of demo products and associated attributes.
 I completed this by using the dashboard controls of wordpress.

+## Alter funtion.php file to display filter by attribute of products on archive page

+- My next goal included displaying products with a filter by attribute feature on the archive page.
+I achieved this by using a redirect in the function.php file and also applying a widget.

 ## Create repository and Push